IntelliTect/Coalesce/docs/pages/modeling/model-components/attributes/inject.rst

 [Inject]
 ========

-Used to mark a method parameter for dependency injection from the application's :csharp:`IServiceProvider`.
+Used to mark a :ref:`Method <ModelMethods>` parameter for dependency injection from the application's :csharp:`IServiceProvider`.

 See :ref:`ModelMethods` for more.